sameer512100/Rydr/README.md

 Registers a new user in the system.
 On success, returns a JWT token and the created user object.

 ### Request Body

-Send a JSON object with the following structure:

 ```json
 {